-Among the many increasing popular types of online fraud, real estate wire fraud is exploding across the U.S., costing consumers billions of dollars each year.
+Among the many increasing popular types of online fraud and mobile scams, real estate wire fraud is exploding across the U.S., costing consumers billions of dollars each year.
 While digital technology has made the process of escrow settlement faster and more convenient, it has also enabled scammers with the right tools to wreak havoc on unsuspecting homebuyers.
 And, because it involves real estate properties, the financial losses can be devastating.

 Cyber-criminals use various methods to hack into the email systems of real estate agents, title companies, and escrow companies.
 They then monitor pending transactions to pick the right moment to jump in by sending a fake but official looking email to the homebuyer with new wiring instructions.